Urban Heat Island Effect-Surface Temperature Field Campaign

 - Download the GLOBE Observer App to your electronic device.
 Enter your cloud observation.

 - Before you take photos of the sky, you can enter the Air Temperature.

 - Click on “Send Observation to GLOBE.”

 - For Surface Temperature: Download the GLOBE Data Entry App to your electronic device.
 Look for Surface Temperature Entry Form.

 Advice from Dr. Czajkowski

 Some teachers find it hard to get an infrared thermometer (IRT) to do the protocol.
 In the past, we have used Fluke 63, but we have used Fluke 561 and Etekcity 774 most recently.
 If you can't find one of those, you may use a lower cost instrument, however please specify the type of IRT you are using when you set up your surface temperature site.
 Also, you may be able to borrow one from a heating and cooling specialist or an auto mechanic.
 They use them for their jobs.

 Apply and extend your knowledge

-Email the GLOBE Science Team if you have questions about the Surface Temperature Field Campaign or need help completing the project.
+Email the GLOBE Science Team if you have questions about the Urban Heat Island Effect-Surface Temperature Field Campaign or need help completing the project.